Print

 2. Transfer the chicken to a plate or tray for now.

-3. Drain the chicken fat from the pan and return to the stove (not a traditional step, but this really reduces the fat content/heaviness).
+3. Drain the chicken fat from the pan and return to the stove (not a traditional step, but this really reduces the heaviness).
 Reduce the heat to medium.
-Add another couple tsp of oil, followed by the onions, bell peppers, and chopped tomato(es).
+Add another drizzle of oil, followed by the onions, bell peppers, and chopped tomato(es).
 Season lightly with salt and pepper, and cook until tender; about 5 minutes.

 4. Add the garlic and paprika to the pan and cook for about 30 seconds, stirring.
 Add the stock, stir to mix.